-- B3.7.1 Pharmacists shall be licensed to practice in the jurisdiction of the Clinical Program and shall be limited to a scope of practice within the parameters of their training and licensure. - B3.7.2 Training and knowledge of designated pharmacists shall include: - B3.7.2.1 Patient care, including treatment forthe process of cellular therapy and applicable therapeutic disease area.

-- B3.7.2.2 Adverse events, including but not limited to, cytokine release syndrome and neurological toxicities. - B3.7.2.3 Therapeutic drug monitoring, including, but not limited to, anti-infective agents, immunosuppressive agents, anti-seizure medications, and anticoagulants. - B3.7.2.4 Monitoring for and recognition of drug/drug and drug/food interactions and necessary dose modifications. - B3.7.2.5 Recognition of medications that require adjustment for organ dysfunction. - B3.7.3 Pharmacists Designated pharmacists shall be involved in the development and implementation of guidelines or SOPscontrolled documents related to the pharmaceutical management of cellular therapy recipients. - B3.7.4 Designated pharmacists shall participate in a minimum of ten (10) hours of educational activities related to cellular therapy annually. - B3.7.4.1 Continuing education shall include, but is not limited to, activities related to cytokine release syndrome and neurological toxicities resulting from cellular therapies the field of cellular therapy.
+- B3.7.1 Pharmacists shall be licensed to practice in the jurisdiction of the Clinical Program and shall be limited to a scope of practice within the parameters of their training and licensure. - B3.7.2 Training and knowledge of designated pharmacists shall include: - B3.7.2.1 Patient care, including the process of cellular therapy and applicable therapeutic disease area. - B3.7.2.2 Adverse events, including but not limited to, cytokine release syndrome and neurological toxicities. - B3.7.2.3 Therapeutic drug monitoring, including, but not limited to, anti-infective agents, immunosuppressive agents, anti-seizure medications, and anticoagulants. - B3.7.2.4 Monitoring for and recognition of drug/drug and drug/food interactions and necessary dose modifications. - B3.7.2.5 Recognition of medications that require adjustment for organ dysfunction. - B3.7.3 Designated pharmacists shall be involved in the development and implementation of controlled documents related to the pharmaceutical management of cellular therapy recipients. - B3.7.4 Designated pharmacists shall participate in a minimum of ten (10) hours of educational activities related to cellular therapy annually. - B3.7.4.1 Continuing education shall include, but is not limited to, activities related to the field of cellular therapy.